aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

       > **Note**: If you run out of allocated time, the file being transcribed will fail.
 You can allocate more time after starting the job if needed.

     ##### 1.2.3 Pick a machine to use
-    - We recommend the `u3-gpu-1` machine, which performed best in our tests.
-If the option is unavailable we recommend the `u1-standard-16` as an alternative.
+    - We recommend the <span class="machine-name">u3-gpu-1</span> machine, which performed best in our tests.
+If the option is unavailable we recommend the <span class="machine-name">u1-standard-16</span> as an alternative.

       > Feel free to test with sample files to see what works best for you.